Battle of Imbros: Battle

 Setting out towards Imbros, Yavûz Sultân Selîm struck a mine on transit to the island, but the damage was insignificant and the two Ottoman vessels were able to continue their mission.
 Yavûz Sultân Selîm then proceeded to bombard the British signal station at Kephalo Point while Midilli was sent ahead to guard the entrance of Kusu Bay.
 As Yavûz Sultân Selîm and Midilli approached Kusu Bay, they were sighted by the destroyer HMS Lizard at 5:30 am.
 Lizard attempted to engage the Ottoman ships, but could not close to torpedo range due to heavy fire from her opponents.
 Yavûz Sultân Selîm soon sighted the two British monitors taking refuge in the bay, and broke off from Lizard to engage them.
-As Yavûz Sultân Selîm attacked the monitors, Midilli continued to duel with Lizard who was then joined by the destroyer HMS Tigress.
+As Yavûz Sultân Selîm attacked the monitors, Midilli continued to duel with Lizard, which was then joined by the destroyer HMS Tigress.
 Lizard and Tigress attempted to shield the monitors from Yavûz Sultân Selîm by laying a smoke screen, but this was ineffective.
 The monitors were both much too slow to evade Yavûz Sultân Selîm and she was able to score numerous hits on Raglan, hitting her foretop and killing her gunnery and direction officers.
-Raglan attempted to return fire with its 6- and 14-inch guns, but scored no hits on the German vessels before her main armament was knocked out when a shell pierced its casemate and ignited the ammunition within it.
-Shortly after she was disarmed, Raglan was hit in her magazine by one of Yavûz Sultân Selîm's 11-inch shells, causing the monitor to sink.
-After Raglan was sunk, the Ottoman battlecruiser began turned her attention to HMS M28, striking her amidships and setting her alight before she was sunk when her magazine exploded at 6:00 am.
+Raglan attempted to return fire with her 6- and 14-inch guns, but scored no hits on the German vessels before her main armament was knocked out when a shell pierced its casemate and ignited the ammunition within it.
+Shortly after she was disarmed, Raglan was hit in her magazine by one of Yavûz Sultân Selîm's 11-inch shells and sank.
+The Ottoman battlecruiser then began turned her attention to HMS M28, striking her amidships and setting her alight before she was sunk when her magazine exploded at 6:00 am.
 With the two monitors sunk, the Ottomans decided to break off the engagement and head south in an attempt to raid the allied naval base at Mudros.